Rumeen Farhana

-Rumeen Farhana (born 19 August 1981) is a Bangladeshi politician, lawyer and a former leader of the opposition and member of parliament.
-She resigned from her latest position on 11 December 2022.
-She is the incumbent international affairs secretary of the Bangladesh Nationalist Party.
+Rumeen Farhana (born 19 August 1981) is a Bangladeshi politician, lawyer and member of parliament.
+She resigned from her position on 11 December 2022.
+She was again elected from Brahmanbaria-2 as an independent candidate in the 2026 Bangladeshi general election.

 Early life

 Farhana was born in Islampur in Bijoynagar Upazila of Brahmanbaria District.
-Her father, Oli Ahad is a Bangladeshi politician.
-After completing secondary school from Holy Cross School and Higher Secondary from Viqarunnisa Noon School and College, She completed her graduation in law from University of London.
+Her father, Oli Ahad was a Bangladeshi politician.
+After completing secondary school from Holy Cross School and Higher Secondary from Viqarunnisa Noon School and College, she completed her graduation in law from University of London.
 Later she obtained Bar-at-Law from Lincoln's Inn of the United Kingdom.

 Career

-Rumeen Farhana is the central international affairs secretary of the Bangladesh Nationalist Party (BNP).
+Rumeen Farhana was the central international affairs secretary of the Bangladesh Nationalist Party (BNP).
 As a barrister, She worked in the legal profession of the High Court of Bangladesh.
 In the eleventh National parliamentary election, She represented the BNP as the only female member of parliament of BNP.
 Due to widespread irregularities in the 2018 Bangladeshi elections, Rumeen Farhana was one of only seven members of parliament from BNP, which was the main opposition party of Bangladesh until 2014, and one of two major political parties of Bangladesh from 1991 to 2014, until the persecution of opposition leaders and incarceration of the former prime minister Begum Khaleda Zia seriously debilitated the party.

 Farhana is a member of the Dhaka Lawyers Association.
 She is also known as a Bangladeshi writer and journalist, law and politics.

 In 2019, Farhana sought allotment of a 10 katha plot in Dhaka's Purbachal from the government.
 Any member of the parliament can apply for such an allotment, however her application was leaked from the ministry, which Rumeen speculated was deliberately done by the ministry because of her position as a member of the opposition party.

+Farhana sought the nomination of the Bangladesh Nationalist Party (BNP) for the 2026 general election.
+However, the BNP-led alliance allocated the Brahmanbaria-2 constituency to Maulana Junaid Al Habib, the central vice president of Jamiat Ulema-e-Islam Bangladesh.
+In response, Farhana filed her nomination papers as an independent candidate on 29 December 2025.
+Following the filing, she told reporters that her decision mirrored that of her father, Oli Ahad, who had contested independently in 1973, drawing a parallel between his campaign and her decision to run independently against the BNP political wave.
+Consequently, the BNP expelled her from the party for violating organizational discipline by contesting the election against the alliance-backed candidate and additionally expelled multiple local leaders from her constituency for supporting her campaign.
+Campaigning under the "Duck" electoral symbol, Farhana won the election by defeating Junaid Al Habib by a margin of more than 38,000 votes, securing 118,547 ballots to Habib’s 80,434.